Burntisland: Attractions

 From May to August the annual summer funfair, known as the Shows, comes to town and there is also the second oldest highland games in the world, held on the third Monday every July.

 The Burntisland and District Pipe Band compete in Grade 3B after being promoted from Grade 4B after a successful 2014 season.
 The band are 2014 British, U.K and European and World Champions.
 The band is known throughout for its development with children in the local area, creating players that now compete in Grade 1.

 A free live music festival, Live on the Links, also takes place annually during the summer.
 First held in 1983 at the bandstand on the Links, it now runs for the whole weekend at different venues in the town on the second weekend in August.

 Transport

 The A921 coast road runs through the town and connects to the M90 motorway at Inverkeithing in the west and the A92 at Kirkcaldy in the east.
 The A909 travels inland towards the A92 at Cowdenbeath and the M90 at Kelty.

 Burntisland railway station is on the Fife Circle Line and provides direct links with Kirkcaldy to the north and Edinburgh to the south.
 However, only the southbound platform provides step-free access.

 The town is also served by Stagecoach bus service 7, which runs between Dunfermline in the west and Leven (via Kirkcaldy) in the east.
 The circular B1 service covers most areas of the town.

 Town twinning

-Burntisland has been twinned with Flekkefjord, Norway since 1946.
+Burntisland has been twinned with Flekkefjord Municipality, Norway since 1946.